gabors-data-analysis/da-coding-rstats/lecture02-tibbles/README.md

 # Lecture 02: Tibbles
 *Coding course to complete Data Analysis in R*

-This lecture introduces `tibble`s as Data variable in `tidyverse`.
+This lecture introduces `tibble`-s as Data variable in `tidyverse`.
 It uses pre-written codes with tasks during the class.

 ## Learning outcomes